xecronix/MightyEagle/README.md

 This library is intended to run as an interpreted Euphoria program.

 ## Running the demo
-TODO: Write a demo for the lib.

-Currently no demo exists, but several working examples exist in the test directory.
+Checkout the demo in the demo directory or look at the several working examples exist in the test directory.

 ## Installing:
 To use the library simply copy the project folder named mightyeagle to somewhere in your Euphoria include path.